Millarc-CGI/timetastic_toggl_sync/README.md

 ### Overtime Rules
 Simple overtime calculation is implemented:
 - Daily: 8 hours threshold
-- Weekly: 40 hours threshold
-- Monthly: 160 hours threshold
-- Multiplier: 1.5x for overtime hours

-More complex per-user rules will be added to `logic/overtime_calculator.py` in the future.

 ### Absence Rules
 Customize how different absence types are handled: